 To support you in completing your assessments, you will be provided with learning materials and ongoing support from your trainer.
 Learning materials also vary across our programs and delivery modes and may include:

 Learner guides or eLearning modules and Recommended reading – textbooks or eBooks

-Face-to-face/ZOOM coaching, mentoring and support.
+Face-to-face/MS Teams coaching, mentoring and support.